-- Set parameter 12: - 1: DCF - 2: WWVB - 3: MSF - 4: GPS - If using GPS, set the baud rate in parameter (13) - Set parameters 14 and 15 for the hours and minutes your time zone is offset from the synchronisation source.
+- Set parameter 12: - 1: DCF - 2: unused - 3: MSF - 4: GPS - If using GPS, set the baud rate in parameter (13) - Set parameters 14 and 15 for the hours and minutes your time zone is offset from the synchronisation source.
 This is usually only whole hours.
-Examples: - Eastern USA is 5 hours offset from UTC transmitted by the WWVB transmitter. - UK is 1 hour offset from the time transmitted by the DCF transmitter - France has no offset from the time transmitted by the DCF transmitter - Set parameter (16) to identify whether the offset is minus (0) or positive (1) of the time source. - If using WWVB source, and you do NOT require automatic DST adjustment (eg. Arizona does not observe DST), then set parameter (17) to 1. - If using GPS, parameter (17) acts as a DST bit.
-Set to 1 during DST period, and 0 during standard time period. - Set parameter (23) to select between hourly seek and daily seek in DCF / WWVB / MSF modes. - If you have selected daily seek, use parameter (24) to set the time of the daily seek in DCF / WWVB / MSF modes. - If you intend to place the RFT receiver module closer to the clock PCB than 6 ft / 2 metres, the clock will need to disable HV and switch off the tubes for time seek, otherwise the switchmode power supply will prevent reception.
+Examples: - UK is 1 hour offset from the time transmitted by the DCF transmitter - $\circ~$ France has no offset from the time transmitted by the DCF transmitter - Set parameter (16) to identify whether the offset is minus (0) or positive (1) of the time source. - Set parameter (23) to select between hourly seek and daily seek in DCF / MSF modes. - If you have selected daily seek, use parameter (24) to set the time of the daily seek in DCF / MSF modes. - If you intend to place the RFT receiver module closer to the clock PCB than 6 ft / 2 metres, the clock will need to disable HV and switch off the tubes for time seek, otherwise the switch-mode power supply will prevent reception.
 Select blanking during time seek by setting parameter (25) to 1.
-Leave as 0 to keep tubes lit during time seek.